 This report provides financial statements and related notes reflecting the general administrative, technical and programming activities of the Authority.
-Under Governmental Accounting Standards Board Statement No. 61, The Financial Reporting Entity: Omnibus an amendment of GASB Statements No. 14 and 34, the OETA Foundation is considered a part of the overall reporting entity and its financials are reported separately after each Authority statement.
+Under Governmental Accounting Standards Board Statement No. 61, The Financial Reporting Entity:Omnibus an amendment of GASB Statements No. 14 and 34, the OETA Foundation is considered a part of the overall reporting entity and its financials are reported separately after each Authority statement.
+Information relating to OETA Foundation included in the Authority's accompanying financial statements have been obtained from OETA Foundation's separately issued audited financial statements.
 This management discussion and analysis will be restricted to only the Authority's financial statements.
 The Authority financial statements include a Statement of Net Position, Statement of Revenues, Expenses and Changes in Net Position and Statement of Cash Flows.